 It is essential that lunch boxes and drink bottles are clearly named.

-Breakfast Club is organised by our Student Wellbeing Coordinator with the assistance of two Red Cross volunteers.
-It is available three mornings a week and is subsidised by Red Cross and School Council.
+Breakfast Club is organised by our Student Wellbeing Team.
+It is available everyday from 8:45 - 9:00.
 Breakfast is provided at no charge and is available to all students to give them a healthy start to their day.

-If there are any issues with custody of, or access to children, please inform the school at the time of enrolment.
+If there are any issues with custody of, or access to children, please inform the school at the time of enrolment or when there are changes for families and students.
 Copies of custody orders need to be seen by the Principal and filed at the school.

 Under the Education Act 1958, instruction in all key learning areas is free to all students attending a state school.
 However, parents are expected to pay for student textbooks, requisites/stationery, materials for programs where the student consumes or takes possession of the finished articles, student computer printing above basic requirements, diaries, camps and excursions, extracurricular programs, swimming lessons etc. Parents/carers also have the option of paying for school fees in instalments.
 For further information, please contact the Office.

 Families on low income may qualify for financial assistance through the Camps, Sports and Excursions Fund (CSEF).
-You can discuss this matter with our Business Manager or find information about eligibility on the DET website by clicking here.
+You can discuss this matter with our Business Manager.